-Damage to cells in the body is often the root cause of many major health problems including weight gain, obesity, and cancer — plus many symptoms we commonly associate with aging.
+Cellular damage is often the root cause of many health problems including weight gain, obesity, and cancer — plus many symptoms we commonly associate with aging.
 Factors that commonly play a role in cellular damage include poor nutrition, inadequate or poor sleep, and excess sun exposure.
 Repairing your body on the cellular level can help slow down the body’s aging process and prevent the onset of health conditions that can sorely impact your overall quality of life.

 Certain foods take a heavier toll on your cells than others, which is why a healthy diet is essential to good overall health and weight loss.
 For instance, glucose can be difficult for the body to metabolize and increases the risk of cataracts, nerve damage, and hardened blood vessels.
 That’s why limiting the amount of sugar you eat is important for maintaining a healthy, normal weight.